 When it comes to the communication aspect, find a platform where you can:

 - Share your organization’s social impact through real-time, verified metrics.
-Is there a dashboard where these results are made visible?
+Is there a public dashboard where these results are made visible?

 Tip #2: Gauge Usability